dmbarbour/wikilon/docs/AboutABC.md

 * tokens with *identity* semantics for performance, debugging
 * tokens with *linking* semantics for structured software

-Tokens with identity semantics include seals `{:db}{.db}`, labels `{~lang}`, gates `{@foo}`, and annotations `{&par}`.
+Tokens with identity semantics include seals `{:db}{.db}`, gates `{@foo}`, and annotations `{&par}`.
 Seals provide lightweight symbolic type wrappers, which is convenient for fail-fast behavior and potentially for debugger rendering.
-Labels follow a value around and are useful for tracing or rendering hints.
 Gates are used for active debugging like breakpoints, logging, or profiling and are configured at the runtime.
 Annotations serve ad-hoc performance and safety purposes as documented by a runtime.
 Seals, gates, and examples of annotations are described in this document.

 Linking replaces a token by more bytecode, acyclically.
 ABC's primary linking model is [Awelon Object (AO)](AboutAO.md), which introduces tokens of the form `{%word}`, and must be evaluated in context of an AO dictionary that defines the words.
 AO has a lazy linking model to preserve link structure whenever inlining code linking would not contribute to rewrites beyond mere inlining of definitions.